texas oncology more breakthroughs. more victories

 50s through 70s

-• Beginning at age 50, men should discuss with a physician the benefits and risks of prostate cancer screening to make an informed decision about testing.
+• Beginning at age 50, men at average risk of prostate cancer should discuss the risks and benefits of prostate cancer screening with their physician to make an informed decision about testing.
 Prostate cancer screening may involve a prostate-specific antigen (PSA) blood test and a digital rectal examination (DRE).

 • People ages 50 to 80 who have smoked, on average, a pack of cigarettes daily for 20 years, whether they still smoke or have quit, are at a higher risk for lung cancer and should consider an annual low-dose CT to screen for lung cancer.